 B2B influencer marketing happens over the long term. #contentmarketing #community @bernieborgesClick To Tweet

-Effective influencer marketing can yield great results.
+Effective influencer marketing platforms can yield great results.
 It’s the modern version of word of mouth marketing that brings in new customers.

 Brands Effectively Executing Influencer Marketing